 - There are many types of organic materials that can be composted successfully.
 The first of these is solid organic waste, which is sometimes also referred to as green waste.
 Green waste may be any type of solid materials that comes from an organic source, such as banana peels or fruit rinds, leftover or expired vegetables, newspapers, and more.

 - Animal manure can also be composted.
 Since manure is a major contributor to groundwater pollution, it’s crucial for farms and gardens both to start composting their animal waste.

 - Human waste may also be able to be composted.
 Although it may sound a little gross, human feces can be added to compost piles to introduce microorganisms to the compost, and urine can help fight off pathogens in the compost as well.

 How can you know if your compost has been successful?

 - You’ll be able to tell your compost is ready for use when it is broken down into a material that looks like soil.
 It will be present in granules of material that can be mixed into other planting materials and bases to create a healthy environment for plants to grow in.
 Generally speaking, you should not still see large pieces of organic matter in your composting pile, since it should be completely broken down by the time you plan to use it.
 If you still see big pieces of waste, wait a little longer and then check again.

 What does compost look like when it’s ready to use?

 - When compost is ready to be used, it may become black or very dark brown.
-It may also steam as heat is put off by the processes taking place within the soil and waste.
-It will smell like earth, but if human or animal feces have been added to the compost pile it may also have a slight feces smell even after the process has completed.
+This option may also steam as heat is put off by the processes taking place within the soil and waste.
+This offer will smell like earth, but if human or animal feces have been added to the compost pile it may also have a slight feces smell even after the process has completed.
 This type of complete compost should be easy to shove and move around from place to place, but you should wear gloves when handling it.